BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/SharePointOnline/AddUsersToGroups.md

             The OrganizationName extended property is required - it is the portion of the domain before the '.onmicrosoft.com'
             Example: If the full domain is 'contoso.onmicrosoft.com', the OrganizationName is 'contoso'.
         UsersCsv
+            A CSV containing information about the users, groups and sites.
             Required columns:
                 PrimaryEmailAddress
                     The primary email address uniquely identifying an user